Questions to ask yourself before dropping full coverage

 What is the average cost of full coverage?

 Insurance policies including full coverage will vary in annual cost by your age, driving record, location, vehicle age and vehicle type.
 There is no specific policy called a “full coverage insurance policy” because, as we described above, full coverage means different things.

 For the purposes of this guide, we reviewed policy rates including liability, personal injury, uninsured/underinsured motorist, comprehensive and collision.
 The average annual premium for this type of full coverage policy is $1,555.

 Does canceling my full coverage car insurance affect my credit?

 The quick answer is no. Canceling your full coverage car insurance will not affect your credit, negatively or positively.

 However, there could be some results of canceling your car insurance that can impact your credit.
 If you drop your coverage and have an accident that totals your car but you still owe money on that car to a lender, what will happen?
-If you do not have an emergency fund to cover the payoff of the totaled vehicle, you will see a negative impact on your credit score.
+If you don’t have an emergency fund to cover the payoff of the totaled vehicle, you’ll see a negative impact on your credit score.

-On the flip side of this, your credit score does have an effect on the insurance rates you will qualify for.
-Insurance underwriters see individuals with higher credit scores as less of a financial risk and as a result, reward them with lower premiums.
+On the flip side of this, your credit score does have an effect on the insurance rates you will qualify for in some states.
+Where credit checks are allowed, insurance underwriters see individuals with higher credit scores as less of a financial risk and as a result, reward them with lower premiums.

-If you are driving an older vehicle that you own, you are probably over-covered and paying more for auto insurance than you need to.
+If you are driving an older vehicle that you own, you are probably over-covered and paying more for auto insurance than necessary.
 In that case, the decision to drop full coverage must be a personal choice.
-However, if you are driving a much newer vehicle, your lender requires full coverage or if you would be in financial hardship without the coverage in an accident, full coverage is the best choice.
+However, if you’re driving a much newer vehicle, your lender requires full coverage or if you would be in financial hardship without the coverage in an accident, full coverage is the best choice.